 - They can visually see how different factors impact the process outputs.
 This information will help them to take action in the right direction in order to reduce the variation and defects in the process.

-SIPOC diagram is one of the easy to handle tools used during improvement projects but at the same time, it provides significant insights of the process in the visual format.
-In this article, we discussed this tool in detail like its fundamental concepts, how to create the SIPOC diagram, two real-life examples of this diagram, etc.
+SIPOC diagram is one of the easy-to-handle tools used during improvement projects but at the same time, it provides significant insights of the process in the visual format.

 In this article, I discussed this tool in detail like its fundamental concepts, how to create the SIPOC diagram with the help of two real-life examples, etc.